raffinol/flatiron-phase-2-project/README.md

 ## How it works

 You can click on any patient from the patient list to show their information.
 Once a patient is selected you can modify their information or delete it by clicking the respective buttons.
-You can also add new Patients clicking 'New Patient" at the navigation bar.
+You can also add new Patients by clicking 'New Patient" at the navigation bar.

 ## Support